skjolber/xml-log-filter/README.md

     //myElement

 ## Performance
-The processors within this project are considerably faster than stock processors.
+The processors within this project are much faster than stock processors.
 This is expected as parser/serializer features have been traded for performance.

+The project has DOM- and StAX-based equivalents for feature and performance comparison.
-Depending on the implementation, throughput is approximately double compared to stock processors.
+Depending on the implementation, benchmarks show throughput is approximately double compared to stock processors.

 Memory use will be approximately two times the XML string size.

 See this [visualization] and the [JMH] module for running detailed benchmarks.

+## Background
+The project is intended as a complimentary tool for use alongside XML frameworks, such as SOAP- or XML-based REST stacks.
+Its primary use-case is processing to-be logged XML.
+The project relies on the fact that such frameworks have very good error handling, like schema validation, to apply a simplified view of the XML syntax, basically handling only the happy-case of a well-formed document.
+The frameworks themselves detect invalid documents and handle them as raw content.

 # See also
-See the [xml-formatter] for additional indenting/formatting.
+See the [xml-formatter] for additional indenting/formatting of inner XML.

 # History
-- [1.0.0]: Initial release.
+- [1.0.2]: Initial Java 11 (modules) support.

 [1.0.0]:                releases
 [Aalto]:                https://github.com/FasterXML/aalto-xml